ANTIEPILEPTIC ACTIVITY OF RUBIADIN ISOLATED FROM THE ROOTS OF RUBIA CORDIFOLIA IN MICEHTML Full Text

 Sanskar College of Pharmacy & Research 1, Ghaziabad - 201302, Uttar Pradesh, India.

 ABSTRACT: Epilepsy is a disorder of the central nervous system.
 A seizure occurs when the brain’s nerve cells misfire and generate a sudden uncontrolled surge of electrical activity in the brain.
 Seizures can be controlled with modern medicines and surgical techniques and are found to have so many side effects.
 Natural products from folk remedies are an alternative source of anti-epileptic drugs with better safety and efficacy profiles.
-Rubiadin is an anthraquinone glycoside isolated from roots of Rubia cordifoia (Manjishta) known for several pharmacological activities.
+Rubiadin is an anthraquinone glycoside isolated from roots of Rubia cordifoia (Manjishta) known for a number of pharmacological activities.
 The present study was aimed to assess the anti-epileptic activity of isolated rubiadin from Rubia cordifolia.
 The evaluation of anti-epileptic activity was carried out with maximal electric shock (MES) and Pentylene Tetrazole (PTZ) models.
-The epileptic seizure was induced in mice of either sex and the challenged animals treated with whole Rubia cordifolia root extract & isolated Rubiadin suspension at two doses 100 mg & 250 mg respectively.
-The isolated Rubiadin suspension at 250 mg dose showed a significant reduction in MES and PTZ induced an epileptic seizure, which is compared with whole plant extract in mice.
+Epileptic seizure were induced in mice of either sex and the challenged animals treated with Whole Rubia cordifolia root extract & isolated Rubiadin suspension at two doses 100 mg & 500 mg respectively.
+The isolated Rubiadin suspension at 500 mg dose showed significant reduction in MES and PTZ induced epileptic seizure which is compared with whole-plant extract in mice.

 Rubia cordifolia, Epilepsy, Rubiadin, Antiepileptic activity, Manjishta

-In the modern system of medicine, barbiturates, hydantoin, phenytoin and diazepam are widely used to control the seizure but, these drugs have various limitations in the form of serious side effects, need plasma drug concentration monitoring and interacting with several drugs 8.
+In modern system of medicine, barbiturates, hydantoin, phenytoin and diazepam are widely used to control the seizure but, these drugs have various limitations in the form of serious side effects, need plasma drug concentration monitoring and interacting with a number of drugs 8.
 Indian system of medicine enlists many medicinal plants and herbal formulations which act on CNS.
-In Ayurveda, plants like Crocus sativus L, Cymbopogon martinii roxb, Hibiscus rosa sinensis, Bacopa monnieri, Commiphora mukul, Datura metal, Gossypium herbaceum, Ferula asafoetida, Cymbopogon citratus etc. are used to control epilepsy 9.
-Ethyl acetate (EA) fraction of Radix Rubiae inhibits cell growth and promotes terminal differentiation in cultured human keratinocytes, which strongly suggest its antipsoriatic activity 10.
+In Ayurveda, plants like Crocus sativus L, Cymbopogon martinii roxb, Hibiscus rosa sinensis, Bacopa monnieri, Commiphora mukul, Datura metal, Gossypium herbaceum, Ferula asafoetida, Cymbopogon citratus, etc. are used to control epilepsy 9.
+Ethyl acetate (EA) fraction of Radix Rubiae inhibits cell growth and promotes terminal differentiation in cultured human keratinocytes which strongly suggest its antipsoriatic activity 10.
 The Apoptotic effect of Rubia cordifolia extracts (30 mg/ml) on HEp-2 cells confirmed by fluorescent and transmission electron microscopy based on morphological and ultrastructural changes 11.
-Rubia cordifolia role in supporting heart health is evidenced by traditional and reported activities which show that it act as potent diuretic, calcium channel blocker, antiplatelet, antidiabetic, anti-inflammatory, antistress, immunomodulator etc. 12
+Rubia cordifolia role in supporting heart health is evidenced by traditional and reported activities which show that it acts as potent diuretic, calcium channel blocker, antiplatelet, antidiabetic, anti-inflammatory, antistress, immunomodulator, etc. 12

 Rubiadin is a major component of R. cordifolia Linn. and found to possess hepatoprotective and antioxidant property 16, 17.
 The prime objective of the present research was to explore and establish the possible antiepileptic potential of rubiadin from the root of R. cordifolia.